cphoover/LazyTemplates/README.md

 =============
 Ajax Content Loading
 Turn into jquery style or allow setting of selectors (e.g not just .lazy that can be a default tho.)
+Check visibility make sure it is not under something too.